dawids222/DI-Lite/README.md

   - Removing registered dependencies
   - Getting dependencies
   - Scoping dependencies
-  - Auto creating objects base on their constructor
+  - Auto creating objects based on their constructor
   - Checking if all registered dependencies can be constructed
   - Invoking delegates via Reflection